Ismet Hadžić

-Ismet Hadžić "Hadžija" (7 July 1954 – 14 July 2015) was a Bosnian-Herzegovinian professional footballer who played as a defender for FK Sloboda Tuzla, GNK Dinamo Zagreb, FC Prishtina and the Yugoslav national team.
+Ismet Hadžić "Hadžija" (7 July 1954 – 14 July 2015) was a Bosnian-Herzegovinian professional footballer who played as a defender for FK Sloboda Tuzla, GNK Dinamo Zagreb, FC Prishtina and the Yugoslavia national team.
 He was also a coach in the GNK Dinamo Zagreb Academy.

 Club career

 He was part of the Dinamo Zagreb squad that won the 1981–82 Yugoslav First League and the 1982–83 Yugoslav Cup.

 International career

 He made his debut for Yugoslavia in an April 1979 European Championship qualification match away against Cyprus and has earned a total of 5 caps, scoring no goals.
 His final international was an April 1983 friendly match against France.

-Personal life

 Death

 Hadžić died at the age of 61 on 14 July 2015 in Zagreb, Croatia.
 He was buried in his hometown of Tuzla, Bosnia and Herzegovina on 16 July 2015.